Gap Year Days 64 – 70

 By the end of this tour we had six glasses of wine and numerous different foods.
 I was well and truely ready for a nap after all that!
 In terms of value for money this was one of the best tours I have ever been on.
 There were nine of us on the tour, and we had a great time chatting while eating and drinking.
 Our guide Giovanna was also happy to join in the discussion, and gave us many everyday insights into Venetian life.

-With no bed nearby, we continued to explore the backstreets of Venice, albeit with slight stagger.
-We enjoyed watching the gondoliers paddle their cargo of romantic couple, family group, or girls weekend crew!
+With no bed nearby, we continued to explore the backstreets of Venice, albeit with a slight stagger.
+We enjoyed watching the gondoliers paddle their cargo of romantic couples, family groups, or girls weekend crew!
 We did end up back in front of St Marks and the line was short so we joined on to the end.

 St Marks is a lovely church.
 Not one of the best that we have seen, and not one of the most memorable either.
 Photos were not allowed inside, so you will have to visit for yourself to see it.
 What we did like, were the cloisters that you are able to visit after the main part of the church.
 It was easy to imagine religious folk promenading around these colonnaded squares.
 Now they lead to the museum – which we did not visit – and the confessional area.